dotnet/EntityFramework.Docs/entity-framework/ef6/entity-framework-relationships-and-navigation-properties.md

 ## Synchronizing the changes between the FKs and Navigation properties

-When you change the relationship of the objects attached to the context by using one of the methods described above, the Entity Framework needs to keep foreign keys, references, and collections in sync.
-The Entity Framework automatically manages this synchronization (also known as relationship fix-up) for the POCO entities with proxies.
+When you change the relationship of the objects attached to the context by using one of the methods described above, Entity Framework needs to keep foreign keys, references, and collections in sync.
+Entity Framework automatically manages this synchronization (also known as relationship fix-up) for the POCO entities with proxies.
 For more information, see [Working with Proxies](../ef6/entity-framework-working-with-proxies.md).

 If you are using POCO entities without proxies, you must make sure that the **DetectChanges** method is called to synchronize the related objects in the context.
 Note, that the following APIs automatically trigger a **DetectChanges** call.